glowieframework/glowie-website/documentation/v1.0/basic-application-modules/routes.md

 All your application route configuration is stored in `app/config/Routes.php` and handled by the `Glowie\Core\Http\Rails` class.

 ### Creating routes
-You can create a new route by using the static `Rails::addRoute()` method.
+You can create a new route in the route configuration file by using the static `Rails::addRoute()` method.
 The URI (what the user types into the URL - relative to the application folder) must be the first parameter, and the remaining parameters will be:

 **controller**
 The full class name for the application controller that this route will instantiate.
 Must be an existing controller in `app/controllers`.

 The controller name must also include `Glowie\Controllers` namespace.
-You can use `ControllerName::class` to get this property the correct way (see examples below).
+You can use `ControllerName::class` to get this property properly (see examples below).

 If no controller is specified, `Glowie\Controllers\Main` will be used by default.